exasim-project/NeoFOAM/doc/contributing.rst

    To indicate that a function simply returns a value instead of performing expensive computations `[[nodiscard]]` can be omitted.
  * Use `final` except for abstract classes.
    NeoFOAMs aims at having a rather flat inheritance hierarchy and composition is generally preferred.
-   To avoid unintended inheritance the using `final` is advised.
+   To avoid unintended inheritance the using final` is advised.
  * Avoid storing references as data members in classes.
    An exception might be a `const Unstructured& mesh` as it will most likely outlive any other objects.
+ * Private member variables should be postfixed with `_`.
  * Place in-out parameter at the end of function argument lists.
    E.g. `foo(const Type& in, Type& out)` instead of `foo(Type& out,const Type& in)`.
  * use US spelling